James D'Arcy

 James D'Arcy (born Simon Richard D'Arcy; 24 August 1975) is an English actor and film director.
 He is known for his portrayals of Howard Stark's butler, Edwin Jarvis, in the Marvel Cinematic Universe television series Agent Carter and the 2019 film Avengers: Endgame, and murder suspect Lee Ashworth in the second season of the ITV series Broadchurch.
-D'Arcy also co-starred as Colonel Winnant in Christopher Nolan's war movie Dunkirk (2017).
+D'Arcy also co-starred in Christopher Nolan's war movies Dunkirk (2017) and Oppenheimer (2023).
+He wrote and directed Made in Italy (2020).

 Early life

-D'Arcy was born on 24 August 1975 in Amersham, Buckinghamshire, and was raised in Fulham, London, with his younger sister Charlotte by their mother Caroline, a nurse.
-His father died when he was young.
-He has family in Ireland, England and Scotland, with his English relatives based around the Midlands.
+Simon D'Arcy was born on 24 August 1975 in Amersham, Buckinghamshire.
+His father Richard died when he was a child.
+His mother, Caroline, was a nurse.
+She raised D'Arcy and his sister Charlotte in Fulham, London.

-After completing his education at Christ's Hospital in 1991, at age 17, D'Arcy went to Australia for a year.
-He worked in the drama department of Christ Church Grammar School in Perth, which gave him an interest in acting.
-When he returned to London he applied for drama school.
-He did a three-year course at the London Academy of Music and Dramatic Art (LAMDA), completing a BA in Acting in 1995.
+In 1991, after graduating from the West Sussex school Christ's Hospital, D'Arcy went to Australia, where he worked in the drama department of a school in Perth for one year.
+When he returned to London, he entered a three-year course at the London Academy of Music and Dramatic Art (LAMDA), completing a BA in Acting in 1995.

-During his time at LAMDA, he appeared in training productions of Heracles, As You Like It, Wild Honey, The Freedom of the City and Sherlock Holmes.

 Career

-His first appearances on television were small roles on the television series Silent Witness (1996) and Dalziel and Pascoe (1996), followed by roles in television films such as Nicholas Hawthorne in Ruth Rendell's Bribery and Corruption, Lord Cheshire in The Canterville Ghost, and Jonathan Maybury in The Ice House (all 1997).
+His first appearances on television were small roles on the television series Silent Witness (1996) and Dalziel and Pascoe (1996), followed by roles in television films such as Ruth Rendell's Bribery and Corruption, The Canterville Ghost, and the title role in The Ice House (all 1997).
+Also in 1997, he played Blifil in The History of Tom Jones, a Foundling and appeared in Wilde.
+In 1999, he acted in the World War I drama The Trench as also had a small role in the comedy Guest House Paradiso.

-In 1997, he played Blifil in The History of Tom Jones, a Foundling.
-In 1999, he acted in the World War I drama The Trench as well as having a small role in the comedy Guest House Paradiso.
-From 2001 to the present, he played bigger roles and leading characters in the mini-series Rebel Heart (2001 as Ernie Coyne), The Life and Adventures of Nicholas Nickleby (2001, Nicholas Nickleby) and Revelation (2001, Jake Martel).
+Since 2001, he has played bigger roles and leading characters in the mini-series Rebel Heart (2001 as Ernie Coyne), The Life and Adventures of Nicholas Nickleby (2001, Nicholas Nickleby) and Revelation (2001, Jake Martel).
 In 2002, he portrayed a young Sherlock Holmes in the television film Sherlock: Case of Evil.
 In 2003, he played the role of Barnaby Caspian in the film Dot the I, and the character Jim Caddon on the series P.O.W.
-He also gained wider recognition when he portrayed Lt.
+He also gained wider recognition when he portrayed 1st Lt.
 Tom Pullings in Peter Weir's Master and Commander: The Far Side of the World (2003).